-- Inside the open area, there is a zoo.
+- Inside the open area, there is also a zoo.

 There is also an animal’s hospital, but you can visit it only on a dedicated tour.
 These tours are free but do not take place every day.
 Check at the events schedule on the official site.

-If you do not have a car, you can purchase an open train ticket that will take you through the open area to the zoo and back.
+If you do not have a car, you can purchase an open train ticket to take you through the open area to the zoo and back.
 But, since it is an open train, it will not enter the lion’s territory.

-Opening hours depend on the month and the day of the week.
-In most cases, the Safari opens at 9 am and closes between 16 and 19 (in winter, it closes earlier and during summer months later).
-And the lion area is opened from 10 am.
+The Safari is open seven days a week.
+And the opening hours depend on the month and the day of the week.
+In most cases, the Safari opens at 9:00 am and closes between 16:00 and 21:30 (in winter, it closes earlier and during summer months later).
+The lion area is opened from 10:00 am.
 But these hours may be affected by the weather.
 Thus I would recommend checking the official site before your visit.